Get us in your inbox

 • price 3 of 4

-In the mid-1860s, this Old City building served as a cap-making shop.
-But today it’s one of the city’s premier boutique hotels, boasting six stunning rooms and “invisible service” amenities.
-What does that mean, you ask?
-Check-in and out is all app-based and an in-room tablet and city guide offer enough support and suggestions for things to do in Philadelphia.
+In the mid-1860s, this Old City building served as a cap-making shop, but today it’s one of the city’s premier boutique hotels.
+It boasts six stunning rooms and 'invisible service', which essentially means check-in and out is all app-based and an in-room tablet and city guide offer enough support and suggestions for things to do in Philly.
 As for the rooms’ design: Jersey Ice Cream Co.’s modern-meets-industrial decor—characterized by rich pops of color in kitchen accoutrements and the furniture—offers just as much eye candy as it does sleek functionality.
 Rooms feature laundry, seating areas, full kitchens and more.

 Advertising